playframework/playframework/documentation/manual/hacking/Documentation.md

 ### sbt code

 sbt code samples should be extracted to `*.sbt` files.
-These files get tested separately by the `evaluateSbtFiles` task, which compiles and runs them - by load, it means it runs the settings definitions (ie, builds a `Seq[Setting[_]]`, but doesn't actually run the tasks or settings declared.
-The classloader used to run these is the same as the sbt classloader, so any plugins that the code snippets require need to be plugins to the sbt project.
+These files get tested separately by the `evaluateSbtFiles` task, which compiles and runs them — by load, it means it runs the settings definitions (ie, builds a `Seq[Setting[_]]`, but doesn't actually run the tasks or settings declared.
+The classloader used to run these files is the same as the sbt classloader, so any plugins that the code snippets require need to be plugins to the sbt project.

 ### Other code